c64bob/restic-backups-docker/README.md

 ## Set the hostname

 Since restic saves the hostname with each snapshot and the hostname of a docker container is derived from it's id you might want to customize this by setting the hostname of the container to another value.

-Either by setting the [environment variable](https://docs.docker.com/engine/reference/run/#env-environment-variables) `HOSTNAME` or with `--hostname` in the [network settings](https://docs.docker.com/engine/reference/run/#network-settings)

 ## Backup via SFTP